qw3rtty/neix/README.md

 ### :clipboard: Command line options
 **neix** has some command line options you can use.
-See below the all available options:
+See below the available options:

 | Option | Argument | Description                                                                  |
 |--------|----------|------------------------------------------------------------------------------|